-The Group has established policies, procedures, risk profile and management information systems to identify, measure, monitor, control, and report on credit risk.
-The guidelines for credit risk management have been elaborated in credit risk management policies and loan product manuals of the Group.
+The Company has established policies, procedures, risk profile and management information systems to identify, measure, monitor, control, and report on credit risk.
+The guidelines for credit risk management have been elaborated in credit risk management policies and loan product manuals of the Company.
 They incorporate at least delegated lending authorities and limits, credit underwriting criteria, credit monitoring processes, loan classification guidelines, credit recovery procedures and provisioning policies, and are reviewed and updated on an ongoing basis to cater for market changes, statutory requirements and prevailing practices in risk management processes.
-The Group adopts a "Three Lines of Defence" model for credit risk management.
-Business units and dedicated departments such as Credit Department and Financial Institutions Department constitute the first line of defence and are responsible for day-to-day identification, assessment, management and reporting of credit risks within their products, activities, processes and systems; ensuring proper reporting of relevant risk exposures on an ongoing basis and any breaches of risk limits and material risk exposures are promptly reported to the heads of RMDs and the Senior Management.
-Heads of RMDs and Compliance Departments of the Group constitute the second line of defence and are the Risk Controllers.
-The heads of RMDs report to RMCs and work closely with Credit Committees and CRMC to obtain credit risk related information to perform credit risk assessment on loan portfolio and treasury operations independently taking into account at least emerging risk issues and latest market/regulatory developments.
-The heads of Compliance Departments also reports to RMCs and are responsible to check against working files and procedures of Credit Department and other involved departments whether they comply with key credit risk management related policies which are formulated in accordance with the guidelines or statutory requirements stipulated by the regulators and within risk appetite of the Group.
-Being the third line of defence, Internal Audit Departments report to Audit Committees which are responsible for providing assurance on the effectiveness of the Group's risk management framework including credit risk governance.
-Internal Audit Departments are responsible for reviewing credit risk related policies, controls and processes (e.g. Whistleblowing Mechanism) to determine whether they can fulfil the requirements of the regulators and whether they are adequate to minimise and detect credit control lapses such as fraud cases.
+The Company adopts a "Three Lines of Defence" model for credit risk management.
+Business units and dedicated departments such as Loan Review Centre constitute the first line of defence and are responsible for day-to-day identification, assessment, management and reporting of credit risks within their products, activities, processes and systems; ensuring proper reporting of relevant risk exposures on an ongoing basis and any breaches of risk limits and material risk exposures are promptly reported to the head of RMD and the Senior Management.
+Heads of RMD and Compliance Department of the Company constitute the second line of defence and are the Risk Controllers.
+The head of RMD reports to RMC and work closely with Credit Committee to obtain credit risk related information to perform credit risk assessment on loan portfolio independently taking into account at least emerging risk issues and latest market/regulatory developments.
+The head of Compliance Department also reports to RMC and is responsible to check against working files and procedures of Business Units and other involved departments whether they comply with key credit risk management related policies which are formulated in accordance with the guidelines or statutory requirements stipulated by the regulators and within risk appetite of the Company.
+Being the third line of defence, Internal Audit Department reports to Audit Committee which is responsible for providing assurance on the effectiveness of the Company's risk management framework including credit risk governance.
+Internal Audit Department is responsible for reviewing credit risk related policies, controls and processes (e.g. Whistle-blowing Mechanism) to determine whether they can fulfil the requirements of the regulators and whether they are adequate to minimise and detect credit control lapses such as fraud cases.

-Supplementary information of credit risk management issues is shown in part "Credit Risk Management" in note 36 of the 2021 Annual Report.
+Supplementary information of credit risk management issues is shown under "Credit Risk Management" in note 29 of the 2021 Financial Statements.